Birth Trauma – How to tell if you’re suffering from PTSD after childbirth

 To cut a long story short, my labour ended with a room full of people telling me that I was going to kill my baby and that I should have an emergency section.
 During the procedure I was so drugged up I was shaking and in and out of consciousness.

+The consultant left me halfway through telling me that he was going on holiday and to enjoy my baby that was now being delivered by someone completely different!
 Soon I was shown my completely healthy baby boy, having been told that he was fine and that she wasn’t sure why I’d have a section as there was no likely need for it.

 I couldn’t hold my baby I was shaking so much from the drugs.
 I eventually calmed enough to want to try and feed him, I struggled to latch him and got my then-husband to go and look for a midwife to help.
 She was surprised I even wanted to try but helped me.